JetBrains/teamcity-documentation/topics/agent-docker-images.md

 >
 {type="tip"}

-> Since not every 3rd-party tool vendor provides binaries for ARM processors, images for ARM devices have fewer installed components (when compared to images for the AMD x64 architecture).
-For instance, ARM-based images do not include Perforce CLI (p4).
+> Since 3rd-party tool vendors may not provide binaries for every OS/architecture, some images may include fewer installed components compared to the others.
+For instance, ARM-based images do not include Perforce CLI (p4) and Windows images ship without Mercurial.
 >
 {type="note"}